REVIEW: Things to do in Redlands with Kids | Top Tips for a Day Out!

 Looking for things to do in Redlands with kids?
 There are plenty of fun activities to choose from in the Redlands area!
 Here are our favourites!

 1. Redlands Indigiscape Centre

 Go back to nature and take the kids to the Redlands Indigiscape Centre.
-Located along Montana Drive, kids will love walking along the walking trails and visiting the botanical gardens.
+Located along Montana Drive, kids will love exploring the new Discovery Centre, walking along the walking trails and visiting the botanical gardens.
 They may even spy some of the local wildlife.
 When it comes time to having lunch, there are several options to choose from.
 The centre has BBQs and picnic tables surrounding it, perfect for a BYO lunch; however, there is also the Tea Garden Cafe which is open every day.
 Finish the day off by letting the kids play on the playground at the centre.
 There’s plenty to do and see, including a maze, flying fox and a sandpit.
 For a fun day out, you can’t beat the Redlands Indigiscape Centre.

 2. Redland Museum

 The Redland Museum is a fabulous place for the whole family to spend a few hours, or even the whole day!
 Housing a collection that includes display rooms from bygone eras, an old school house, railway and horse carriages, machinery, toys and household items (plus a whole lot more!), Redland Museum also hosts regular events and activity days especially for children.
 If you visit on the weekend you might even see the Smithy at work!

 The Redlands has the BEST mountain biking trails!
 Located in the Scribbly Gum Conservation Area (between Alexandra Hills and Thornlands), you’ll find over 25km of twisting turning tracks through a range of terrains and inclines.
 Some paths are suitable for beginners, and some are definitely for the more experienced!
 We recommend you download the map and etiquette guide from the council website before setting out as trails are shared with walkers too.